ADA Website Lawsuits

 As to Finality, once the matter has been decided, a person should not be subject to the same claim over and over again.
 Most ADA regulations concern aspects of physical property.
-Historically, these were treated as what was call “in Rem” actions – (“Rem” being Latin for “Physical Thing”) meaning a court could decide if the attribute of the physical thing met this or that requirement.
-For example, a claim over a piece of land there exists a public easement to the beach.
-If a case is filed, anyone who has an interest is such an easement could state their claim, and the matter is decided for everyone, not just the folks who take the time to appear before the court.
+Historically, these were treated as what was called “in Rem” actions – (“Rem” being Latin for “Physical Thing”) meaning a court could decide if the attribute of the physical thing met this or that requirement.
+For example, in a claim over a piece of land there exists a public easement to the beach.
+If a case is filed, anyone who has an interest in such an easement could state their claim, and the matter is decided for everyone, not just the folks who take the time to appear before the court.

 Almost all lawsuits that are filed are what are called “In Personam” actions, meaning cases these are cases about how people treat other people one-on-one.
 (Personam, being Latin for Person).
 When enacted in 1991, the ADA was modeled largely on the civil rights legislation of the 1960s and 1970s.
 That early legislation dealt almost exclusively with intentional discrimination by a person against another person.
 For example, Mr. Smith refused to sell Mr. Jones goods or services based on Mr. Jones race.

-By contrast, a claim by a disabled person that a doorway is not large enough to enter because the doorway is out of measurement with a certain building code is a claim more in the nature of an in Rem action.
+By contrast, a claim by a disabled person that a doorway is not large enough to enter because the doorway is out of measurement with a certain building code is a claim more in the nature of an In Rem action.
 Doors and door jams do not discriminatory.
 Rather, like an easement, the narrow door may create a barrier for persons with disabilities.
-The door’s measurement may possibly be out of compliance with certain building codes, and this measurement and it’s impact, if any, on a potential customer, may or may not be known to the business or building owner.
+The door’s measurement may possibly be out of compliance with certain building codes, and this measurement and its impact, if any, on a potential customer, may or may not be known to the business or building owner.
 Nonetheless, a person affected by the narrow doorway may wish to establish the need for it to be made wider, not just for him or herself, but for disabled persons in general.
 Like a public easement, this should be viewed as an “in rem” action, and once decided one way or the other, the question should not be the subject of continuous litigation.

-The failure to distinguish the difference between a person intentionally refusing to sell a goods or services to Mr. Jones, and situation were unknown to a building owner a doorway is a few inches too narrow under the building codes, is what has led to odd and unfair treatment of defendants in ADA cases, including the lack of finality outlined above.
+The failure to distinguish the difference between a person intentionally refusing to sell goods or services to Mr. Jones and situations were unknown to a building owner a doorway is a few inches too narrow under the building codes, is what has led to odd and unfair treatment of defendants in ADA cases, including the lack of finality outlined above.
 Is the doorway wide enough or not, given the allowable exceptions and interpretations?
 Once decided, a thousand other Plaintiffs should not be allowed to file lawsuits asking a court to rule that the doorway needs to be made wider.
 While there may be an easy legislative amendment to resolve the problem of lack of finality, in our view in many cases there is currently a significant Constitutional question resulting from the ADA’s lack of finality.

 2. Footnote regarding one-sided attorney’s provision.

-With a one-sided attorney’s fees provision, if the Plaintiff wins the case, the Defendant may have to pay the Plaintiff’s attorneys fees, but not the other way around.
-If the Defendant shows the Plaintiff has no case, the Plaintiff does not have to pay the Defendant’s attorney’s fees.
+With a one-sided attorney’s fees provision, if the Plaintiff wins the case, Defendant may have to pay the Plaintiff’s attorneys fees, but not the other way around.
+If Defendant shows the Plaintiff has no case, the Plaintiff does not have to pay the Defendant’s attorney’s fees.
 The result is that if a Plaintiff has a highly questionable case, the Plaintiff puts the business in the position of having to spend 20 times more money to defend the case than to resolve it by paying the ransom.
-Thus, the moral extortion.
+Thus, moral extortion.